Social media personality Ray Diaz arrested on suspicion of sexual assault

 Details regarding the alleged assault were not released.

-Media reports say an investigation began after videos surfaced that appeared to show him assaulting an underage teen girl he was reported to have been dating.
+Media reports say an investigation began after videos surfaced that appeared to show Diaz assaulting an underage teen girl he was reported to have been dating.

 On Thursday, LAPD said it was "aware of several social media posts related to a social media personality, alleging physical abuse and sexual relations with a minor."